How to get your full tenancy deposit back

 Take pictures of everything in the house

-Taking photos when you leave will make sure you've got a visual record of how you left your house.
-But, it's even more important to take pictures when you move in too.
+Taking photos before you leave is an essential part of the moving house checklist.
+It ensures you've got a visual record of how you left your house.
+But, you also need to take pictures when you move in too.

 If the landlord claims that a big stain on the living room carpet was caused by you and your flatmates, but you know it was already there when you moved in, you'll have the photographic evidence to prove it.